Is McDonalds coming to Cambodia? The short answer is that no it is not, and it is unlikely to in the near future.

 Firstly now, not even the global behemoth that is McDonalds are gonna open a franchise during a global pandemic, but point two is gonna be even harder to swallow.

 Secondly, however you wanna put it Cambodians simply aren’t clamoring for McDonalds, McDonalds didn’t set the sky on fire in Vietnam, and sadly expat Big Mac consumption isn’t enough of a business plan.

 And lastly, and this is probably the most important part out of all of this!
-There’s a rather important chap who belongs to the ruling CPP.
-His son owns Burger King.
-And it is not really in his interests to let McDonald’s into Cambodia.
-Game set and match people.
+There’s a rather important chap who owns Burger King and it really wouldn’t be in his interests for an interloper to come in would it?